garfix/nligems/doc/internals.md

 - Montague grammar
 - feature unification

-#### Semantic specialists

-semantic specialists are hard-coded functions that transform parts of a syntactic structure into a semantic structure.
+__Semantic specialists__ are hard-coded functions that transform parts of a syntactic structure into a semantic structure.
 They are used heavily by Winograd's SHRDLU.
 The technique is not portable to other domains and requires expert information about a system's inner workings.

 #### Montague grammar